Search for Tee Times at Leduc GC

 “It was an expensive undertaking but we have a very strong relationship with the City of Leduc that we signed last summer.
 To be honest, I think there was probably some skepticism on the money spent (close to $4M) but now that they’ve seen what it’s done for Leduc, including hosting a national junior girls’ championship that drew people from all over the country, people are starting to see that this has now made us (and the city of Leduc) a destination.
 The golf course is gorgeous but the old facility just couldn’t hack it.
 With this new facility, it’s just blown up in bringing people to Leduc,” and because of that, this new clubhouse doesn’t just benefit the golf course but the entire community as a whole.

-For tee times at the Leduc Golf & Country Cub, go to playgolfalberta.com.
+For tee times at the Leduc Golf & Country Cub, go to playgolfcanada.com.

-Thank you for visiting the Play Golf Alberta website.
+Thank you for visiting the Play Golf Canada website.